 Luxury enthusiast – perks of luxury travel in India

 For you, sky is the limit and you really value time and experience.
 You are ready to pay extra to focus on the vacation itself rather than resolving its planning and operational side.
 Or, you might be traveling for business purpose and prefer planning your trip in a best way.
 You are ready to spend over 6000 INR per day and looking to explore the best what India hospitality sector has to offer!

 A common range for 4-star hotels is between 2500 INR to 4000 INR per night and 5-star usually costs 4500-7000 INR depending on the season and city.
 During offseason, you can find Radisson blue for 3-4k INR/night in smaller cities.

 Read a review of Lakshman Sagar Royal Lodge by Lauren and Ben.

 Personal experience: Once you pay for accommodation 4k+ INR per day, you feel another upgrade in the services.
-I haven’t stayed in luxury hotels in India so far, but I’ve visited quite a few during lunches, conferences and meetings.
+I haven’t stayed in luxury hotels in India so far, but I’ve visited quite a few during lunches, conferences, and meetings.
 Even if you are not a luxury traveler, I encourage you to visit at least one hotel and maybe take a meal there.
-You will feel a huge contrast in a service level and attitude of the staff.
+You will feel a huge contrast in the service level and attitude of the staff.
 Though they do offer more spacious rooms, impressive interiors, high-quality furniture, in my opinion, the main shift is in the service level.

 A few interesting experiences: